Warning notice

 Status

-This guidance is relevant to everyone we regulate, for example:
+This warning notice is relevant to everyone we regulate and who might deal with an NDA, for example:

 • managers and employees of law firms